Site icon Future of the Force

 Crunchyroll Reveals 2026 Anime Awards Winners

-Global Fans Crown My Hero Academia FINAL SEASON as Anime of the Year; Demon Slayer: Kimetsu no Yaiba Infinity Castle is Awarded Film of the Year.
+Global Crunchyroll Fans Crown My Hero Academia FINAL SEASON as Anime of the Year; Demon Slayer: Kimetsu no Yaiba Infinity Castle is Awarded Film of the Year.

-Celebrity presenters included cosplayer Enako, actors Enako, Rashmika Mandanna, Winston Duke and Nanase Nishino, gaming host Nyvi Estephan, k-pop stars TEN and BamBam, GRAMMY-nominated Young Miko, and founding architect of Wu-Tang Clan RZA.
+Celebrity presenters included cosplayer Enako, actors Enako, Rashmika Mandanna, Winston Duke, and Nanase Nishino, gaming host Nyvi Estephan, k-pop stars TEN and BamBam, GRAMMY-nominated Young Miko, and founding architect of Wu-Tang Clan RZA.
+The ceremony opened with a visual journey through previous Anime of the Year winners, accompanied by a live piece by the Tokyo Philharmonic Orchestra—arranged by Kazunori Miyake and conducted by Hirofumi Kurita.

-Additional musical performances include a 30th anniversary tribute to Neon Genesis Evangelion from Japanese singer Yoko Takahashi, Porno Graffitti’s honouring My Hero Academia’s 10th anniversary, and Asian Kung Fu Generation’s “Haruka Kanata” from NARUTO.
+Additional musical performances include a 30th anniversary tribute to Neon Genesis Evangelion from Japanese singer Yoko Takahashi, Porno Graffitti’s honoring My Hero Academia’s 10th anniversary, and Asian Kung Fu Generation’s “Haruka Kanata” from NARUTO.

 This year, a record 73 million votes were cast by fans worldwide to celebrate their favorite series, films, and actors.
-In alphabetical order, the top most engaged countries this year were Brazil, Germany, India, Mexico, and the United States.
+In alphabetical order, the top-most engaged countries this year were Brazil, Germany, India, Mexico, and the United States.

 Here’s the full list of winners: